nandu1993/inotebook/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run both`

+This will run both project API and frontend project.
+Backend API runs at http://localhost:5000
+Frontend UI runs at http://localhost:3000

 ### `npm test`

 Launches the test runner in the interactive watch mode.\